timothywcrane/RTFM/README.md

 * No enscript pdf formatting flags have been used nor is there unicode support, allowing rtfm to be viewer agnostic.
 * The headers between commands are "in your opinion" ugly because they are meant to be functional, not fashionable.

 There, now you have all of the excuses I can make for my first bash script.
-At least I know where to start.
+I thought rtfm would be the obvious starting point.

 Dependencies: